ZuzanaHarcarikova/Pizza-Sales-Analysis/README.md

 Top and Bottom Products:
 Identified top 5 and bottom 5 pizzas by revenue, as well as top 5 pizzas by quantity sold, to highlight the best and worst performing items.

-9. Usage
-These queries provided me with detailed insights into sales performance, customer behavior trends, and product popularity, supporting data-driven decision-making for the pizza restaurant.
-The dashboard's interactivity allows users to filter data according to months in a year.

-Powe BI highlights:
+## Power BI highlights:

 1. In the Power BI dashboard, the chart showing monthly revenues is set to remain static and does not change when filters are applied to other visuals.
 This behavior is intentional and beneficial because it provides a consistent reference point for overall monthly sales trends, regardless of the filtered data, and users can compare filtered results against the total monthly revenues to better understand the impact of filters.

 2. I used the DAX language to create new columns that support the visuals displaying trends, such as revenue development over the week and month.
 These columns enable more detailed time-based analysis in the charts.

 3. Additionally, I created measures using DAX to calculate average revenues per day, per order, and per order line, which provide key performance metrics for the dashboard.

+## Usage
+These queries provided me with detailed insights into sales performance, customer behavior trends, and product popularity, supporting data-driven decision-making for the pizza restaurant.
+The dashboard's interactivity allows users to filter data according to months in a year.